 An excellent stylist epitomizes all those traits and knows how to adapt to changing beauty trends.
 They aren't afraid to take on a challenge.

-Where the most talented hairstylists in Knightsville help bring out the beauty in each of our clients.
+Where the most talented hairstylists near Knightsville help bring out the beauty in each of our clients.
 We strive to provide each of our customers with the highest levels of customer service in the beauty industry.
 At Chroma, we offer a relaxing environment, skillful professionals, and a variety of products with environmentally safe and good-for-you ingredients.